qgis/QGIS-Documentation/docs/training_manual/create_vector_data/create_new_vector.rst

    The same procedure can be used to move a line segment, but you will need to hover over the midpoint of the line segment.

-If you want to undo a change, you can undo changes by pressing the |undo| :sup:`Undo` button.
+If you want to undo a change, you can undo changes by pressing the |undo| :sup:`Undo` button or pressing :kbd:`Ctrl+Z`.

 Remember to save your changes by clicking |saveEdits| :sup:`Save Edits` button.

 To enable the remaining feature editing tools, one needs to select the feature.

 #.
-Click on the |selectRectangle| :sup:`Select Rectangle` button in the Attributes Toolbar.
+Click on the |selectRectangle| :sup:`Select Features` button in the Attributes Toolbar.
 #.
 Click on the feature that was just created and this will enable the remaining buttons.

    .. figure:: img/all_active_buttons.png